awsdocs/aws-kms-developer-guide/doc_source/importing-keys-create-cmk.md

 }
 ```

-Copy the KMS key key ID from your command output to use in later steps, and then proceed to [Step 2: Download the public key and import token](importing-keys-get-public-key-and-token.md)\.
+Copy the key ID of your KMS key from the command output to use in later steps, and then proceed to [Step 2: Download the public key and import token](importing-keys-get-public-key-and-token.md)\.